Co-chairs of the IDI topic committee are: Peter Murray (Index Data) and Christine Stohn (Ex Libris).

 Working Group Web Page

 The Access License and Indicators (ALI) Recommended Practice was first published by NISO in 2015 with the goal to standardize and communicate bibliographic metadata that describe the access rights status of journal articles and their license details.
-The specification has since gained adoption and use via the ANSI/NISO JATS vocabulary and the Crossref metadata schema.
+The specification gained adoption and use via the ANSI/NISO JATS vocabulary and the Crossref metadata schema.